Children’s Asthma Center

-Asthma—among the most common chronic childhood disorders—is on the rise.
-Pediatric patients with asthma often miss out on school, sports, and other activities because of their symptoms.
-At the Mount Sinai Children’s Asthma Center, we provide state-of-the-art care to treat and manage this respiratory disorder, allowing your child to be a regular kid.
-Our pediatric pulmonary experts develop a comprehensive treatment program for your child that combines essential components of our family-centered pediatric asthma program:
+Asthma is one of the most common chronic childhood disorders and the number of incidents is on the rise.
+Children with asthma often miss out on school, sports, and other activities because of their symptoms.
+At the Mount Sinai Children’s Asthma Center, we provide state-of-the-art care to treat and manage this respiratory disorder.

 - Pulmonary function testing

 - Environmental assessment

 - Nutritional evaluation